 I encourage people of all ages to hold onto dreams no matter how unrealistic.
 I will die hoping to write a great novel.
 Maybe I will actually do it, but on the way I’ve written some wonderful books that have helped lots of people, so my dream has served me and the world quite well.
 Which is exactly what dreams are supposed to do, don’t you think?

-Time Management.
 We are all too familiar with this the term.
-If you are suffering with this issue just recently or if it has been an issue for years, I am going to ask you to look at time through a new lens.
+If you are suffering with time management just recently or if it has been an issue for years, I am going to ask you to look at time through a new lens.
 We all have the same amount of time per day in our “time bank account.
 Twenty-four hours every day.
 Simple.
 What are some of the common “time overdraft” traits that are encountered?

 Over a period of about three months, my client was armed with a new ability to be proactive and an increased empowerment over her sense of time.
 She reported feeling less frustrated and an overall reduction of stress.